Wildfire Risk Reduction in Duluth and Alden Townships

 Free 911 Sign Campaign

-Free 911 signs (and posts if needed) will be available in July for all Residents of Duluth or Alden township who have an out of date 911 address sign (one sided, non-reflective) or lack any sign.
+Free 911 signs (and posts if needed) are available for all residents of Duluth or Alden township who have an out of date 911 address sign (one sided, non-reflective) or lacked a sign in 2017 when the signs were ordered.
 Contact Gopher State One Call (811) before setting your post.
 Neighbors may want to coordinate to have their underground lines marked at the same time.
-Pickup times will be posted in the newsletter, at the townhall, and on the township website.
+Signs can be picked up at the Town Hall during office hours.

 911 Sign Installation instructions, rural St. Louis County